 Some topics to consider:

 - Life and disability insurance.
 Do you have adequate coverage?
-If you’re not sure how much you need, use our disability insurance calculator.
+If you’re not sure how much you need, use one of our calculators.
 And update your beneficiaries while you’re at it.

 - Long-term care insurance.
 Once you marry, you’re responsible for your spouse’s medical debts.
 Medicare doesn’t cover most nursing home care, and a married couple’s combined assets are counted when determining eligibility for Medicaid.